iTseRyan/ToDo/README.md

 # ToDo
-A task tracking app in Javascript
+A task tracking app in JavaScript

 # Concepts Practiced
 - Adding elements into the DOM with JS